kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules.md

 <!-- This file is auto-generated.
 Any manual modifications will be deleted -->
 # KEMI Module Functions #
 The following sections lists all exported KEMI functions.
-More information regarding the function can be found by clicking the KEMI declaration which will take you the original modules documentation.
+More information regarding the function can be found by clicking the KEMI prototype which will take you the original module's documentation.

 ## acc